There’s a reason marketers talk about the best headlines and calls to action more than anything else.

 Why You Should Test Different Types of Headlines

-As you can tell from the list of best headlines above, there are lots of ways to take your headlines.
+As you can tell from the list of best headlines above, there are a lot of directions to take your headlines in.
 You can create mystery, offer up a comparison, explain a controversial theory, or ask a question.

 Additionally, the formatting of your headlines can change.
 You might have a statement, question, or combination of the two.
 There aren’t any hard-and-fast rules.
 Your job is to pique your audience’s interest and get them to click.

 That’s why testing is essential to drilling down on the best headlines.
 You never know what your audience will respond to most, and A/B tests, such as those you can run through Crazy Egg, help you build hard data upon which to make decisions.

 How to Test Headlines Step-by-Step

 You need at least two headlines to test.
 One is the control and the other is the variation.
 You might change just one word between the two or use a completely different version in the variation.
 It’s up to you.

 Once both headlines are live on your site, set up an A/B test through Crazy Egg.
 It’s as easy as clicking on the icon and adding the relevant information.
 You can decide how long you want to run the test and other specific factors.

 After you run your first test, Crazy Egg will tell you which version “won.”
 Don’t stop there, though.
 Keep testing your headlines, using new formulas and language, to further refine the best type of headline for your audience.